 Location is paramount when buying a property and priorities will inevitably change over the years due to personal circumstances.
 House prices are heavily influenced by location and a well-chosen property location not only has the potential to enhance your quality of living, but it could also deliver greater financial return in the future when you are ready to sell.

-Of course property in popular, well-established locations may not be affordable due to high demand, but newly-popular, up and coming areas are also worth exploring, bearing in mind that prices may be more volatile.
+Of course property in popular, well-established locations may not be affordable due to high demand, but newly-popular, up and coming areas are also worth exploring.
 Properties on the boundaries of more expensive areas are also worth considering as their prices may be lower than those at the very heart of a desirable area.

 There are so many great areas in Edinburgh and everyone will have their own take on what is desirable in a particular area, be it amenities, accessibility, green space, schools or a good investment prospect.